jedfonner/svelte-google-apps-script/README.md

 This demonstrates how to use Svelte with Google Apps Script.

+## Developing
+1. Run `npm install` to install dependencies.
+2. Run `npm run dev` to start the development server.
+3. Open `http://localhost:5173` in your browser to see the app.
+4. Edit the Svelte components in the `src` folder.
+The app will reload automatically

 ## Building

 1. Run `npm install` to install dependencies.
 2. Run `npm run build` to build the project.
 3. Copy the contents of the `gas` folder into your Google Apps Script project.
 4. Create a new "web app" deployment in Google Apps Script

 ## How to extend
 - Add your Svelte components in the `src/lib` folder.